The Onsight connector for QuickBooks supports a huge variety of customisation options.

 How to handle line item discounts

+You have three options for how to handle line item discounts.
 We can hide the line item discount details from QuickBooks and only send the post-discount prices to QuickBooks.
-The Onsight order and QuickBooks invoice will look very similar.
-However, there will be no mention of any discounts anywhere on the QuickBooks invoice.
-Alternatively, we can add up all line item discounts and send them together with the order total at the bottom of the invoice.
-QuickBooks will then deduct the discount to get the final invoice total.
-This is how QuickBooks normally works when you create an invoice manually and you add a discount.
+This is the same as manually creating a new estimate / invoice in QuickBooks and overriding the default price.
+The Onsight order and QuickBooks estimate / invoice will look very similar.
+However, there will be no mention of any discounts anywhere on the QuickBooks estimate / invoice.
+The second option is similar to the first: we can override the price and send the post-discount prices to QuickBooks, however, we can add a comment into the line item ‘Description’ field in QuickBooks explaining the discount.
+In the last option, we can add up all line item discounts and send them together with the order total at the bottom of the estimate / invoice.
+QuickBooks will then deduct the discount to get the final estimate / invoice total.
+This is how QuickBooks normally works when you create an estimate / invoice manually and you add an explicit discount rather than overriding the default price.

 Custom data mapping